Mitzvah Corps Israel

-Participants on our Israel programs are provided with medical insurance that covers everything except pre-existing conditions.
+Participants on Israel programs are provided with medical insurance that covers everything except pre-existing conditions.
 Mitzvah Corps strives to provide the highest standard of medical care available.
 In the event that a participant needs medical care, we ensure they see English speaking doctors, and are accompanied 24-7 by a Mitzvah Corps staff member.

 What is the procedure for dispensing prescription medication?

 Participants are responsible for holding onto and dispensing their own medications.